Imtua/ViviChat/README.md

-# The project was implemented using ASP.Net Core MVC technology.
+# ViviChat is an educational project that is a social network.